XQueryInstitute/Course-Materials/housekeeping.md

 ###Classroom

-- We'll be meeting for all our institute sessions in Room 418a of the Central Library.
+- We'll be meeting for all our Institute sessions in Room 418a of the Central Library.
 It's a fifteen minute walk so plan accordingly.
 - I'll plan to be outside Lewis House at 7:30 a.m. on Monday morning if you'd like to walk over to breakfast in Rand and then to our classroom together.

 ###International Visitors